Kent & Curwen

 Kent & Curwen is a British retailer, established in 1926 in London by Eric Kent and Dorothy Curwen.
-It is owned by Biem.
-L. Fdlkk Garment Group.
+Previously owned by Biem.
+L. Fdlkk Garment Group, it was acquired by the Guangzhou-based Biemlofen with Cerruti 1881 in 2023.
 First making its name supplying ties for Oxford and Cambridge universities, over the decades, Kent & Curwen expanded its offerings, introducing the cricket jumper in the 1930s.
 The brand has also outfitted staff uniforms at several British institutions including the Wimbledon Championships.
 Today, it is under the direction of Designer Daniel Kearns.